daimaou92/install-arch-vmwarefusion-techpreview/README.md

 ls /etc/xdg/autostart/vmware-user.desktop
 ```

-This needs to be autostarted and is required for clipboard functionality.
+This needs to be autostarted at login and is required for clipboard sharing and shared folder mounting.

 16. Change the user password: